How to upload data into Datawrapper using a .csv

 This upload option is useful when you want to export data from applications where the full data is not shown, like in a spreadsheet.

-Applications which export .csv files which you can upload into Datawrapper:
+Below are some applications which export .csv files, which you can use to upload data into Datawrapper:

 - Microsoft Excel